wolf29/FTP_Shush_Puppy/README.md

 FTP_Shush_Puppy
 ===============

 A series of scripts for working with uploading to digital repositories.
-The way I use these requires that you know the collection origin directory - on the hard drive that came from the digitizers collection mirror directory - on your local harddrive collection work directory - also on your local hard drive, and starts off as a perfect copy of the mirror directory
+The way we use these requires that you know the collection origin directory - on the hard drive that came from the digitizers collection mirror directory - on your local harddrive collection work directory - also on your local hard drive, and starts off as a perfect copy of the mirror directory